polpielladev/polpiella.dev/src/pages/managing-multiple-swift-versions-locally.md

   import Video from '../components/Video.jsx'
 ---

-The most common way of installing a version of Swift is by downloading a specific version of [Xcode](https://developer.apple.com/xcode-cloud/).
+The most common way of installing a version of Swift is by downloading [Xcode](https://developer.apple.com/xcode-cloud/).

 Some cases might require you to download a toolchain not associated with an Xcode release, such as a development snapshot for an upcoming release of Swift or a Swift toolchain for a different architecture such as WebAssembly.